polymerdao/plonky2-solidity-verifier/README.md

 + [ ] implement evaluate_gate_constraints()

-Current Gas cost of verifying a 50kb proof is 2,492,500.
+Current Gas cost of verifying a 50kb proof is around 2.5m.

 Run tests with the following command lines.